How Do You Know If Massage Is Right For You?

 It has also been proven to help repair of muscle tears, by encouraging the muscle fibers to line up properly next to one another, rather than being laid down in a higgledy-piggledy manner (yes, that is the medical term – just joking!).

-Is Massage Good For Back Pain?
+Is Massage Good for Back Pain?

 Massage therapists do not diagnose problems with your musculoskeletal system.
 But if you have some kind of dysfunction, strain, sprain or general tightness, the muscles area always playing a role.